Gen711/Fall18/trimming.md

 lines(qual10$V4, type="l", col='black')
 ```

-> Look at the FastQC plots across the different trimming levels.
-Anything surprising?

-> What do the analyses of kmer counts tell you?
+> What do the analyses of kmer counts and quality tell you?

 ### Terminate your instance